collageofficial/web-extension/README.md

 - Jean-Loup Cayuela https://github.com/j-loup30400

 > Client project made in 2 month for Collage Official (https://collageofficial.com/) during (https://www.wildcodeschool.com/) bootcamp
+### Project Done with react functional approach only, with hooks (useState, useEffect).
+### Our state management have been solve by context and useContext hooks.
+### About our styling we been using Tailwind CSS.
+### The Back-End run with Node and Express for routing and JWT for the authorization.
+### Puppeteer scraper run in a separate Back-End

 ## Install for ButtonApp
 ```bash